georgemilosh/georgemilosh.github.io/_posts/2023-06-05-deep-learning.md

 ## General resources

+Artificial Intelligence is highly dynamic and hyped field: [AI Index](https://aiindex.stanford.edu/report/){:target="\_blank"} is a good place to start if you want to get a sense of the field.

+> ##### TIP
+>
+> Join a journal club, or start your own where you and your peers would review the latest papers to stay updated on the trends.
+{: .block-tip }

+I recommend joining the [mailing list](https://listes.ipsl.fr/sympa/info/mljournalclub) of our journal club which brings together geophysicists interested in the applications of machine learning.

-This is is quite nice but targets french speakers: [CNRS-Fidle](https://gricad-gitlab.univ-grenoble-alpes.fr/talks/fidle){:target="\_blank"}.
+This one is quite nice but targets french speakers: [CNRS-Fidle](https://gricad-gitlab.univ-grenoble-alpes.fr/talks/fidle){:target="\_blank"}.
 They cover the basics and the modern tools of machine learning from A to Z with practical exercises and offerring a convenient docker or an option to use personal python environment.
 They also have a [youtube channel](https://www.youtube.com/@CNRS-FIDLE) with all the lectures.

 ## Transformers